birdbrained/api-gateway/README.md

 To run, install NGiNX, and add the provided `.conf` files to their correct locations, and start the proxy.
 Next, run the node app on the port specified in the NGiNX configuration.

 In the share-analytics application, be sure to specify the url for SHARE as the now locally running proxy.

+A `systemctl` file is provided to manage the node process.